Rogers Covey-Crump

 Rogers Henry Lewis Covey-Crump (born 1944) is an English tenor noted for his performances in both early music and contemporary classical music.
 He has sometimes been identified as an haute-contre tenor.
 He has performed for over 50 years in choirs and ensembles such as the Hilliard Ensemble, and as a soloist.
 He has been especially in demand for the part of the Evangelist in Bach's St Matthew Passion and St John Passion.
 He also specialises in vocal tuning, and has written articles on the subject.

 Background

 Covey-Crump's paternal grandfather was Canon Walter William Covey-Crump.
 His uncle was Commander A. T. L. Covey-Crump.
-His father Charles Leslie Covey-Crump was a musician, and his mother Joyce (née Edwards) was a violinist.
+His father Lewis Charles Leslie Covey-Crump was a musician, and his mother Joyce (née Edwards) was a violinist.
 He was born in St Albans, Hertfordshire, in 1944.

 Covey-Crump's unusual name has sometimes been misremembered; for example as "Corey-Grunt" or Covery-Crumb".
 Operatic bass Brian Bannatyne-Scott has described ...